tarnowsky/gipf-v1.0.0/README.md

-# 🇵🇱 GIPF Engine v1.0.0

-## Opis projektu
-Projekt silnika do gry GIPF, opracowany na potrzeby przedmiotu Algorytmy i Struktury Danych.
-Silnik w obecnej wersji (1.0.0) oferuje podstawową funkcjonalność, umożliwiając realizację kluczowych mechanik gry.

-## Funkcjonalności
-- Ładowanie i inicjalizacja planszy
-- Wykonywanie podstawowych ruchów
-- Implementacja mechaniki zbijania pionków przeciwnika
-- Walidacja niepoprawnych stanów gry

-## Stan projektu
-Obecna implementacja obejmuje około 60% planowanej funkcjonalności.

-## Stack technologiczny
-- Języki programowania: C++, C, Shell
-- Wykorzystanie standardowej biblioteki C++:
-  - Wektory (vectors)
-  - Tablice haszujące (hashmaps)
-  - Kolejki (queues)

-## Odnośniki
-Więcej informacji o oryginalnej grze GIPF można znaleźć [tutaj](https://en.wikipedia.org/wiki/GIPF_(game)).

-# 🇺🇸 GIPF Engine v1.0.0
+# GIPF Game Engine v1.0.0

 ## Project Description
-A GIPF game engine project developed for the Algorithms and Data Structures course.
+A GIPF game engine project.
 The engine in its current version (1.0.0) offers basic functionality, enabling the implementation of key game mechanics.

 ## Features
 - Loading and initializing the game board